zreitz/multismash/README.md

   `antismash_conda_env_name` and `antismash_command` parameters in the config file.
 * **BiG-SCAPE** is turned off by default.
-The first time a BiG-SCAPE job is requested (`run_bigscape: True` in the config file) then multiSMASH will automatically install `bigscape=1.1.5` and download the latest Pfam database.
+The first time a BiG-SCAPE job is requested (`run_bigscape: True` in the config file) then multiSMASH will automatically install `bigscape` from Bioconda with the message "Creating conda environment workflow/envs/bigscape.yaml..."
   If you want to use your own [BiG-SCAPE conda installation](https://github.com/medema-group/BiG-SCAPE/wiki/installation), point multiSMASH to the correct locations with the last three parameters of the config file.